Branch structure and nonextensive thermodynamics of Kalb-Ramond-ModMax black holes: observational signatures: Tsallis Entropy and KR-ModMax BH Thermodynamics

-As we can see, the resulting pressure is negative throughout the parameter space, reflecting the attractive nature of the effective interaction governing the black hole thermodynamics in this setting.
+The negative pressure $P_T < 0$ throughout the parameter space (Fig.~\ref{fig:p_zeta_comparison}) indicates that the KR-ModMax BH, within the Tsallis framework, behaves as a gravitationally bound system under tension rather than a thermodynamic gas under compression.
+This feature is shared by both branches and persists for all values of $\delta$, though the phantom branch exhibits systematically larger $|P_T|$ due to the enhanced gravitational binding.
+The purely attractive character of $P_T$ is a direct consequence of the asymptotically non-Euclidean structure: the rescaled lapse $f_\infty = (1-\ell)^{-1}$ prevents the identification of a positive cosmological-constant contribution that would be needed for a van der Waals-type phase transition, distinguishing the present thermodynamic landscape from that of anti-de Sitter (AdS) BHs.

 The behavior of $P_T$ as a function of the horizon radius is illustrated in Fig.~\ref{fig:p_zeta_comparison}.
-In the ordinary branch (Fig.~\ref{fig:p_zeta_plus}), the pressure decreases smoothly in magnitude as $r_h$ increases, with larger values of the non-extensivity parameter $\delta$ systematically reducing the absolute pressure.
+In the ordinary branch (Fig.~\ref{fig:p_zeta_plus}), the pressure decreases smoothly in magnitude as $r_+$ increases, with larger values of the non-extensivity parameter $\delta$ systematically reducing the absolute pressure.
 In the phantom branch (Fig.~\ref{fig:p_zeta_minus}), a similar qualitative trend is observed, although the magnitude of the pressure decreases more rapidly at small horizon radii, reflecting the enhanced role of the electromagnetic contribution when $\zeta=-1$.
-At sufficiently large $r_h$, both branches converge as the mass term dominates over charge-dependent corrections.
+At sufficiently large $r_+$, both branches converge as the mass term dominates over charge-dependent corrections.

-This effective equation of state provides the thermodynamic background for the Joule-Thomson expansion discussed in the following section, where heating and cooling regimes are analyzed in terms of the response of the Hawking temperature to pressure variations.
+This effective EoS provides the thermodynamic background for the JT expansion discussed in the following section, where heating and cooling regimes are analyzed in terms of the response of the Hawking temperature to pressure variations.